 What is the difference between an oxygen concentrator and an oxygen tank?

 An oxygen tank and oxygen concentrator are different in a number of different ways.
 First, an oxygen tank contains a finite supply of oxygen, so once the tank runs out, there is no more oxygen for you to use.
 At that point, the tank must be refilled by a professional oxygen supplier, or it must be replaced with a new, full tank.
 An oxygen concentrator, on the other hand, uses the surrounding atmosphere to create purified, concentrated oxygen on demand.
 An oxygen concentrator does require power via an outlet or a charged battery, but as long as it has power, it can provide an endless supply of oxygen.
 Additionally, while both oxygen tanks and oxygen concentrators offer portable versions, the portable tanks are still quite heavy and only contain a finite amount of oxygen.
 Portable oxygen concentrators, however, can weigh less than 3-5 pounds, so they are incredibly lightweight while offering endless oxygen (as long as the battery is charged).
 If you use an oxygen concentrator, it is recommended that you maintain an oxygen tank as a backup.[1,2]

 How do you refill oxygen tanks?

 Refilling oxygen tanks requires a certain amount of know-how and the right equipment.
-The safest, most reliable way to refill your oxygen tank is to contact your oxygen supply company to either come trade out your tank or provide professional refill service at your home.
+The safest, most reliable way to refill your oxygen tank is to contact your oxygen supply company to either trade out your tank or provide professional refill service at your home.
 It is recommended that a professional do this for you, as oxygen tanks can leak or explode if filled incorrectly.

 That said, there are products that allow you to refill your oxygen tanks at home.
 Compressed oxygen home refill devices use oxygen concentrator technology, while liquid oxygen tanks use a liquid oxygen (LOX) machine.
 Filling your own tanks can come with risks, however, so professional refills are preferred.
 If you use an oxygen concentrator for your oxygen therapy, you will not need to refill anything.
 As long as you keep your oxygen concentrator charged, you are ready to receive your supplemental oxygen.